-As an environmental science and policy (ES&P) major, you experience a unique blend of science and policy that provides a strong foundation for pursuing a multitude of careers related to environmental issues.
+In our environmental science and policy (ES&P) major, undergraduate students experience a unique blend of science and policy that provides a strong foundation for pursuing a multitude of careers related to environmental issues.